Aashayein: Plot

-Later, he realises that the key to open all the locks of spirits is his heart and his love.
-He then arranges a beach program with Padma during which he brings a band that sings about living in the present.
+Later, he realises that the key to opening all the locks of spirits is his heart and his love.
+He then arranges a beach program with Padma, during which he brings a band that sings about living in the present.
 Prominent actor Shreyas Talpade appears as the lead singer in this song.
 Rahul asks everybody to write down their one wish and put it in a pot.
-Then he and Padma exchanges their wishes.
+Then he and Padma exchange their wishes.
 They form the Wish Fairy Club and fulfill everybody's wishes.

 Rahul and Padma were about to be in a physical relationship, but Rahul resists.
-Padma gets angry and throws off her wig to Rahul; she is bald, due to her disease.
-Padma's condition gets worse and Rahul looks for her wish pot.
+Padma gets angry and throws off her wig to Rahul; she is bald due to her disease.
+Padma's condition gets worse, and Rahul looks for her wish pot.
 He finds that her last wish is to make love with Rahul.
 Rahul agrees and kisses Padma, and she dies at the moment.

 Rahul finds an Indiana Jones costume and a whip in the Wish Fairy Club closet, which he had wished for and given by Padma.
 Rahul's condition gets worse, and Nafisa re-enters the story.
 It is revealed that Padma had called Nafisa before her death and asked her to take care of Rahul.
-Meanwhile, Govinda tell the further story to Rahul and Rahul desperately begin to search for a Map which will lead him to a waterfall to cure his cancer.
-He then realises that the waterfall is near a resort in Himalayas which was once the biggest dream of Rahul.
+Meanwhile, Govinda tells the further story to Rahul, and Rahul desperately begins to search for a map that will lead him to a waterfall to cure his cancer.
+He then realises that the waterfall is near a resort in the Himalayas, which was once the biggest dream of Rahul.

 The closing scene of the movie shows Rahul and Nafisa leaving the rehabilitation centre.
-They are going on a journey to that resort to drink water from that waterfall which will cure Rahul's cancer.
+They are going on a journey to that resort to drink water from that waterfall, which will cure Rahul's cancer.